-Apple recently unveiled its 2019 iPhone models and the iPhone 11 series is now on shelves in the United States and other countries around the world.
+In September, Apple unveiled new flagship iPhone models.
+The iPhone 11 series is available in the United States and other countries around the world.

-Now that these models are on shelves, we’ve seen Apple and retailers slash the prices of 2018 line of iPhones.
+As we push deeper into 2020, we’ve seen Apple and retailers offers deals on the 2018 iPhones.
 The iPhone XS, iPhone XS Max, and iPhone XR are still fairly expensive, but these price cuts and trade-ins can save you quite a bit of cash on the former flagships.

 While many of you are perfectly fine with one of these devices, others might want to hang around until later this year.
 Rumor has it, the 2020 iPhone lineup will come with a much bigger set of changes and those who aren’t impressed with the iPhone 11 series should consider waiting.

 We’re currently months away from the most of Apple’s 2020 iPhone announcements, but we’ve already seen a ton of credible rumors emerge.

 The flagship 2020 iPhone models will reportedly feature an overhauled camera system with 3D capabilities, OLED screens across the board, display upgrades, a new processor, 5G support, a new design that could include a smaller notch, and a few other changes that might intrigue you as you search for your next device.

 The 5G iPhone models are widely expected to debut in the fall timeframe that Apple’s used for many years now.
 The company is dealing with issues related to the coronavirus outbreak, but according to Reuters, supply chain experts and industry insiders think Apple still has time to keep its annual iPhone release on track.

 In a new note, respected analyst Ming-Chi Kuo says iPhone production won’t improve until the second quarter, but that the company is diversifying lens suppliers in the buildup to the 2020 iPhone launch over coronavirus fears.